cybercongress/cybercongress/blog/drafts/wearecybercongress.md

 And [github](https://github.com/cybercongress) of course!

 #### Summarize
 Cyber•Congress is not only about the software.
 Is not only about hardware, development, blockchain or whatever.
-Is not only about cybernomics and progress.
-It about principal new existence model.
+It is not only about cybernomics and progress.
+It about a principal new existence model.

-We intend to aim for this with passion and patience till our goals will not be achieved.
+We intend to aim for this with passion and patience, untill our goals will not be achieved.
 And so on.
 Probably.

 #### What you can find in our blog?

-In our blog you will find actual information about project states.
-Also you can enjoy our regular column "Top 10 gitcoin tasks", reports about our work and tutorials.
-All of this content will be created by our teammates therefore it will life, honest and useful.
+In our blog you will find actual information about the state of the project.
+Also, you can enjoy our regular column "Top 10 gitcoin tasks" - a report about our work and tutorials.
+All of this content will be created by our teammates therefore it will be alive, honest and useful.

-We will share not just dev things but organization processes and structure too.
-Will discuss problems and so on.
+We will share, not just the dev things, but organization processes and structure too.
+We will discuss problems and so on.

 Enjoy!